Alfredo Sirica: Career

 In 2020, with the work-in-progress animated film Bigger than Us, he wins the "Studio Alhambra Prize" at the Annecy International Animated Film Festival MIFA Pitch, obtaining significant funding for his latest soundtrack.
 He also writes the music for the feature film Time for Love, directed by Miguel J. Veléz, officially selected at the Cannes Film Festival Marché du Film, as well as the Austin Film Festival and the RIFF.

 In 2021, he writes the soundtrack for the second season of the Italian TV series Lampadino e Caramella.
 In February 2022, he promotes the new episodes on the TV show I Soliti Ignoti.

 In 2023, with The Rising of the Shield Hero, he becomes the first Italian musician to work with Kadokawa as music composer for an anime.

-In March 2024, he completes his Master's Degree in Music Composition for Media at the Conservatorio Santa Cecilia in Rome.
+In March 2024, he completes his master's degree in Music Composition for Media at the Conservatorio Santa Cecilia in Rome.
 In May, the announcement trailer for the Japanese anime series "Goodbye, Lara" is released.
 Alfredo Sirica composes the music, performed by the Budapest Scoring Orchestra.
-On October 6th, he also participates as a guest at the Romics convention, to talk about his soundtrack for "Lampadino e Caramella", following the release of its third season.
+On October 6, he also participates as a guest at the Romics convention, to talk about his soundtrack for "Lampadino e Caramella", following the release of its third season.

-On March 26th 2025, Nippon Columbia publishes the soundtrack album for the third season of The Rising of the Shield Hero, with five new tracks by Alfredo Sirica.
-On April 21th 2025, the first trailer for the fourth season of The Rising of the Shield Hero is released.
+On March 26, 2025, Nippon Columbia publishes the soundtrack album for the third season of The Rising of the Shield Hero, with five new tracks by Alfredo Sirica.
+On April 21, 2025, the first trailer for the fourth season of The Rising of the Shield Hero is released.
 Alfredo Sirica, Kevin Penkin and Natalie Jeffreys are announced as music composers.

-For the Dutch documentary "The Gold of the Sun" ("Het Goed van de Zon"), he writes two music pieces for the bell tower of St. Martin's Cathedral in Utrecht, the Domtoren, performed by Malgosia Fiebig, the official city carilloneur.
+For the Dutch documentary "The Gold of the Sun" ("Het Goed van de Zon"), for which he composes the soundtrack, he writes two music pieces for the bell tower of St. Martin's Cathedral in Utrecht, the Domtoren, performed by Malgosia Fiebig, the official city carilloneur.
 The main musical theme of the film also turns into a music box crafted by the artisan Rob de Looff, from Robin Wood Music Boxes.
 The story is documented on national TV, within the Italian TV show TG2 Storie.